citiususc/Linguakit/README.md

 * Keyword in context (flag "kwic"): It returns a target word in context (window: 10 tokens).
 Option -tokens returns tokens as context.
 This module requires another argument: the keyword to be searched.

 * Entity linking (flag "link"): It returns a list of terms which represent Wikipedia entities.
 Besides, the input text is annotated with those terms and their links to Wikipedia.
-This module requires Internet conection since the search is done via a Web server.
+This module requires Internet conection since it runs via Web API service.
 The output can be in two formats: json and xml.

 * Summarizer (flag "sum"): It returns an abstract of the input text.
 You can choose the percentage of the text to be summarized by using as option a number from 1 to 100.
+This module requires Internet conection since it runs using a Web API.
+The code was developed by Fernando Blanco Dosil when it was working in Cilenis Language Technology.

 ## Requirements
 * GNU/LINUX (bash + perl)